 Understanding of Requirement.
 The success of support to the ONR enterprise relies on an effective contract transition that provides uninterrupted services through rapid onboarding of personnel and establishes sound communication pathways with ONR's technical and management teams.
 The AveningTech/BWI Team’s transition will set the stage for good contractor/Government relations and smooth performance throughout the contract duration.
 Building relationships and confidence with ONR, and keeping you apprised of our progress, are key aspects of our plan.
 I We recognize that communication and collaboration during the transitionare critical to ONR’s mission success, and we will ensure that ONR is completely satisfied with the quality and comprehensiveness of our transition when it is complete .

 Sound, Phased Approach.
 The AveningTech/BWI Team approach to a comprehensive contract, program, and personnel transition relies on a detailed Transition Plan based on a sound methodology that has been successfully implemented on other Government programs.
 Our methodology includes every element of transition, supported by processes, procedures, and tools, and is tailored to each individual engagement to identify unique requirements, milestones, and objectives.
-Our transition methodology is based on a phased approach and is presented in more detail below.
 We begin to prepare for phase-in prior to contract award, which allows our team to prepare to address all activities that impact continuity of operations immediately upon notice of contract award.
 Upon notice of award and before the start date — and non-billable to the government — we will initiate a pre-start-up phase so that the day of contract start will correspond with the start date of any new hires to fill those inevitable empty slots (if time permits).
-We understand that the support required cannot be allowed to degrade as a result of contract transition.
-We also understand that the best contract transitions are cooperative efforts between the customer and new contractor.
+We understand that the support required cannot be allowed to degrade as a result of a contract transition.
 Ordinarily beginning with Pre-Transition (pre-award), through Transition Execution, and into Post-Transition, our phased approach addresses critical transition elements, including risk management, quality and performance management, organizational change management, communication, staffing, resource allocation, knowledge transfer and training.
-Ultimately, the objective is assimilation of operations, equipment, and technology.
-These elements are integrated with our established quality management practices, ensuring our team will operate efficiently and effectively while obtaining the necessary knowledge transfer and appropriate staff conversion.Our Transition Plan, drafted in collaboration with ONR’s technical team, will address all aspects of technical and cultural transition, and places emphasis on service continuity by minimizing the impact to operations.
+These elements are integrated with our established quality management practices, ensuring our team will operate efficiently and effectively while obtaining the necessary knowledge transfer and appropriate staff conversion.
+Our Transition Plan, drafted in collaboration with ONR’s technical team, will address all aspects of technical and cultural transition, and places emphasis on service continuity by minimizing the impact to operations.
 The main objective of the Transition Plan is to support project start-up and execution, and address change management and transformation with minimal impact on the client organization and ongoing efforts.
 We will deliver a final Transition-In Plan no later than 15 business days after program kickoff and provide ONR’s technical and management teams with a chance to provide feedback on the plan..Once the plan is approved by ONR’s COR, it is expertly executed by a capable, dedicated Transition Team.

 A